Kruemelkatze/Healthcheck-Bot/README.md

 ```

 ## Usage

 Configure as described above, run `npm install` and `npm start`.
-No external services are required, so you can simply deploy it to Vercel or any other platform.
+No external services are required, so you can simply deploy it to [render.com](https://render.com), [heroku](https://heroku.com) or any other platform that supports node.js (express) apps.